-Business owners can make many deductions to their expenses.
+Business owners can make many deductions for their expenses.
 Below are a few of the most common deductions, but these are certainly not all the deductions business owners can make.

 Most businesses can deduct their rent expenses if they rent the place where they conduct business or they rent their home when they conduct business from a home office.
 Note that you can only deduct the percentage of rent that applies to your home office.
 Also, a desk in your bedroom does not count as an office (i.e. your office cannot be apart of your living space).